taskcluster/hubot-irc-alert/README.md

 ## Bugzilla Blocker Bugs

-If someone files a blocker bug against `BUGZILLA_BLOCKER_PRODUCT`, `hubot-irc-alert` will send periodic alerts until the bug is assigned or its severity is downgraded to P3 or below.
+If someone files a blocker bug against `BUGZILLA_BLOCKER_PRODUCT`, `hubot-irc-alert` will send alerts using an exponential backoff algorithm until the bug is assigned or its severity is downgraded to P3 or below.

 ## Contributing